 We are proud to announce the writers participating in the sixth cycle of our Moving Arts Development Lab (MADlab): Eric Reyes Loo, Khari Wyatt, Marlow Wyatt, and Meghan Brown.
 This year we received over 50 applications from Los Angeles playwrights, with an impressive level of artistic quality overall.

-The MADlab playwrights will be working with dramaturgs, directors and actors as they craft brand-new plays over the next nine months, culminating in the First Look Reading Series in September, 2019.
-We look forward to working with these talented artists!
+The MADlab playwrights will be working with dramaturges, directors and actors as they craft brand-new plays over the next nine months, culminating in the First Look Reading Series in September 21st & 22nd, 2019.
+TICKETS HERE!
+We look forward to sharing these exciting new plays with you!

 ERIC REYES LOO